 Carb fear in America is a very real phenomenon.
-"We're becoming a country that is starting to fear carbohydrates in the same way we did fat," says certified nutritionist Dana James.
-Whereas 25 years ago, skim milk and low-fat foods were on everyone's grocery list, now we're obsessed with all things gluten-free and Paleo.
+"We're becoming a country that is starting to fear carbohydrates in the same way we did fat," says certified nutritionist and health guru Dana James.
+Whereas 25 years ago, skim milk and low-fat foods were on everyone's grocery list, now we're obsessed with all things gluten-free and ketogenic.
 Personally, I know at least half a dozen people who will eat a nine-ounce serving of steak but won't touch a dinner roll.
-We've come to believe that carbs are the enemy of weight loss and that as long as we avoid them, we're doing the right thing.
+We've come to believe that carbs are the enemy of fitness and that as long as we avoid them, we're doing the right thing.

-Want to know the truth about carbs and weight loss once and for all?
+Want to know the truth about carbs once and for all?
 Keep scrolling to find out.

-As for the weight-loss discussion, think about it this way: Carb-phobia has encouraged many of us to reach for foods marketed as "low-carb" and "gluten-free."
+As for the carbs' true effects on our bodies, think about it this way: Carb-phobia has encouraged many of us to reach for foods marketed as "low-carb" and "gluten-free."
 These foods often use fat as the filler, says James.
 For example, "low-carb, gluten-free bread (aka Paleo bread) is made with almond flour or coconut flour with about the same amount of calories, which still count," she says.
 "I've worked with various women whom I've told to add carbs back into their diet to stimulate fat loss because they've been carb-deprived for months!"

-In other words, nixing carbs from your diet altogether is not a sustainable weight-loss strategy.
+In other words, nixing carbs from your diet altogether is not a sustainable get-healthy strategy.
 If you crave fruit, bread, or pasta, don't reach for the version marketed as "low-carb."
-As long as you're eating in moderation, it's better for your weight-loss efforts just to eat the real thing.
+As long as you're eating in moderation, it's better just to have the real thing.